Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

 • Break a definition or category into many pieces to help the reader understand it.

-When to Begin a New Section?
+When to Begin a New Paragraph?

 • Do all the phrases apply to the subject phrase?